shenghua-ok/fat-aar-android/README.md

      * @since 1.3.0
      */
     transitive = true
+    /**
+     * If keepR8Verify is true, the fat-aar will keep R8's default behivior of checking first(since AGP8.0+) when sync or bundle an AAR .
+     * default: false | disable R8 checking tasks for compitibility and compiling passed.
+     * @since 1.4.6
+     */
+    keepR8Verify = false
 }
 ```
 If you change the transitive value to true,and want to ignore a dependency in its POM file, you can add exclude keywords, like this: